Hi-Fi Rush: Plot

-As the group pursues Kale, their final target, they encounter Roxanne, but learn she is being controlled by Kale.
-Kale traps the group and explains that he plans to use Project Armstrong to control users' purchasing habits.
-Chai frees himself and his allies from the trap and battles Kale.
-With Kale defeated, they shut down SPECTRA and frees Roxanne from its control.
-Afterwards, Roxanne is reinstated as CEO of Vandelay Technologies, Peppermint and Chai are offered jobs within the company, and Macaron and Korsica regain their old jobs.
-Later, Chai and his friends gather to look at the sunset while he practices playing guitar, so that he has a fallback career.
+As the group pursues Kale, their final target, they encounter Roxanne, but learn she is being controlled by Kale via SPECTRA.
+Kale traps the group and explains that he plans to use Project Armstrong to control the users' purchasing habits and relieve the stress of consumerism.
+Chai frees himself and his allies from the trap as they confront and battle Kale.
+With Kale defeated, they use all five passkeys and Korsica's password to shut down SPECTRA, freeing Roxanne from its control.
+Afterwards, Roxanne is reinstated as CEO of Vandelay Technologies, Peppermint reconciles with her mother, and Chai is offered a job as the ambassador for Project Armstrong within the company, while Macaron and Korsica regain their old jobs.
+Later, Chai and his friends gather to look at the sunset while he practices playing guitar, so that he has a fallback career in case his new job doesn't work out.

-Events after the main story reveal that SPECTRA has begun restarting by itself with the AI appearing to be a replica of Kale.
-However, SPECTRA is unexpectedly shutdown after a cleaning robot accidentally pulls the power plug.
+Events after the main story reveal mysterious doors around the campus.
+After Chai investigates them, Peppermint discovers a secret hub room underneath Vandelay Tower, which houses a second SPECTRA unit.
+Once Chai passes the challenges in the room, he finds the unit, but discovers that SPECTRA was set to restart by itself, using the group's efforts as a launchpad for the endeavor.
+The AI, appearing as a replica of Kale, reveals that the activation was a backup plan in case Kale's plans were thwarted.
+However, SPECTRA is abruptly turned off after a cleaning robot accidentally pulls the power plug.
 Chai declares the problem solved and leaves a warning note not to touch the plug.